20 Tips for a Kickass Website

-LBU’s Secrets to Wholesale Success offers some stellar bonuses designed not to just help makers conquer the wholesale marketplace, but to up their business game as well.
-Websites design + conversion strategies + search engine optimization are frequently mentioned in our private Facebook group and so many of us struggle with building websites that propel our balls forward + translate into sales and an excellent customer experience.
+LBU offers some stellar bonuses designed not to just help makers conquer the wholesale marketplace, but to up their business game as well.
+Website design + conversion strategies + search engine optimization are frequently mentioned in our private Facebook group and so many of us struggle with building websites that propel our balls forward + translate into sales and an excellent customer experience.
 This semester, I put together a list of twenty simple action items designed to make sites more functional, increase website conversion rates and website leads, easily boost search engine optimization + email sign-ups, all while creating a better user experience for our customers.

-I don’t typically share LBU bonuses outside of the LBU program, but I thought you all might enjoy this one, too.
+I don’t typically share LBU bonuses outside of the LBU program, but I thought you all might enjoy this one.

 1. Add a prominent email opt-in.